 Pat Munro first started trading, in their own right, after the end of the second World War in 1945.
 At that time Peter “Pat” Munro took on the quarry at Alness, which had previously been run by Government appointment to supply materials for the construction and maintenance of the military facilities in and around the port of Invergordon.
 When the war ended there was no further requirement for this military purpose and “Pat” Munro came into being for the first time, with a single full-time employee, to serve the local market with aggregate supplies.

-There was also geographical expansion, although remaining firmly committed to the Highland market, with new operating centres in Inverness and Dornoch, resulting in a directly employed workforce of well in excess of 130 people.
+There was also geographical expansion, although remaining firmly committed to the North of Scotland market, with new operating centres in Inverness, Moray and Dornoch, resulting in a directly employed workforce in excess of 200 people.

 Whilst the Munro family influence is still very much alive in the company, Pat Munro (Alness) Ltd has now expanded to incorporate a wider management structure, and we take great pride in the quality and professionalism of our workforce.
-We feel this allows us to offer a quality, and diversity, of service which is second to none.
+We feel this allows us to offer a quality, and diversity of service which is unique and offers a compettive advantage.